TWS lands atop Oricon chart with 5th EP

-The six-member boy group claimed the No. 1 spot, selling approximately 198,000 units on the day of release in the country.
-It easily surpassed the previous EP, “Play Hard,” which also made a chart-topping debut on the daily ranking.
+The Japanese ranking noted that EP “No Tragedy” is the boy group’s first leader on the albums chart, selling over 220,000 copies in the country.
+The mini album headed straight to the top of its Daily Album Ranking and claimed the top spot for two more days.

-The latest mini album was released on April 27 and reached 1 million in sales in four days, becoming the group’s first million-seller.
+The group released the album in Korea on April 27, selling over a million copies in just four days.
+Main track “You, You” came in first place on television music chart shows twice.

-On June 27, TWS will kick off its “24/7: For: You” tour in Seoul.
-The group will visit eight cities for 15 shows, including its first in Bangkok and Singapore.
+In late June, the group will launch “24/7: For: You” tour and visit eight cities for 15 shows.

 glamazon@heraldcorp.com